TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 4. Start the TIBCO ComputeDB cluster.

 ### Connecting to TIBCO ComputeDB from DBeaver

-To connect TIBCO ComputeDB from DBeaver, do the following:

-1. Go to the [Download page](https://dbeaver.io/download/) of DBeaver.
-2. Choose an appropriate installer for the corresponding operating system.
-For example, for Linux Debian package, download from [this link](https://dbeaver.io/files/dbeaver-ce_latest_amd64.deb).
-3. Run the corresponding commands that are specified in the **Install** section on the Download page.
 4. Launch DBeaver and click **New database connection**.
 5. Select **Hadoop / Big Data** section from the left.
 6. Select TIBCO ComputeDB from the available list of databases and provide the following details: